 Most modern businesses strive to make interactions easier for their customers, vendors, employees, and other stakeholders.
 Easy interactions typically mean a more engaged and motivated community.
-One way of achieving this is through the provision of self-service portals.
+One way of achieving this is through the provision of certification management software with self-service portals.

 The idea of self-service portals has been around for a while – you’ve likely had some experience using tools such as LinkedIn, or Facebook, for example.
 In these examples, you can access your own area within an application, update your information, set up and invite people to an event, share news and other information.
-But how does this apply to communities such as accreditation, certification, audit, supplier management, compliance, and quality?
+But how does this apply to communities such as accreditation, certification, audit, supplier management, compliance, and quality (as well as certification management software)?

 If you think about the volume of paperwork and information that needs to be exchanged in what seems to be a simple process, it is quite extensive.
 Up-to-date standards need to be developed and shared, application forms need to be completed and sent, there needs to be some financial transaction mechanism set up to process and confirm payments, applications need to be issued, completed, and returned, and so on.
 In addition, all of this data and information should be stored in an organized and accessible environment.